gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 /// Accepts an offer.
 ///
 /// Requirements:
-/// * NFT item must exist and be listed on the marketplace.
+/// * NFT items must exist and be listed on the marketplace.
 /// * Only the owner can accept the offer.
 /// * There must be no ongoing auction.
 /// * The offer with indicated hash must exist.
 ///
-/// Arguments:
-/// * `nft_contract_id`: the NFT contract address
-/// * `token_id`: the NFT id
-/// * `offer_hash`: the offer hash that includes the offer price and the address of fungible token contract.
-///
 /// On success replies [`MarketEvent::OfferAccepted`].
 AcceptOffer {
+    /// the NFT contract address
-    nft_contract_id: ActorId,
+    nft_contract_id: ContractId,
+    /// the NFT id
-    token_id: U256,
+    token_id: TokenId,
-    offer_hash: H256,
+    /// the fungible token contract address
+    ft_contract_id: Option<ContractId>,
+    /// the offer price
+    price: Price,
 }
 ```
 The user who made the offer can also withdraw his tokens: